Lawzah-Saleh/flappy_bird/README.md

 # flappy_bird

-flappy bird game
+An AI that plays flappy bird!
+Using the NEAT python module.
-using python language
+Using python
-it is AI game using NEAT